-Alcohol use disorder (AUD) is a condition that occurs when the use of alcohol causes significant impairment, health problems, or distress.
+Alcohol use disorder (AUD) is a condition that occurs when the use of alcohol causes significant impairment, health problems, or distress (signs of alcohol addiction).
 Many people suffering from AUD become unable to meet requirements with their career, school, or home life.

 Alcohol use disorder is a progressive and primary illness.
 If left untreated, AUD will continue to get worse over time as drinking progresses.
 AUD is defined as mild, moderate, or severe.

 After alcohol is consumed, it quickly travels to the digestive system.
 The stomach tissues absorb about 20 percent of the alcohol into the bloodstream, which is known as gastric emptying.
 The other 80 percent of alcohol is absorbed into the tissues of the small intestine.